What Comes Next

 Tokenization is the bridge

-The next step is representing those same units as on-chain tokens.
+The next step: representing those same units as on chain tokens.
 Ownership remains authoritative at the transfer agent.
-The token is a portable representation, a receipt that can interact with other systems while the legal record stays where regulators expect it.
+The token is a portable receipt that can interact with other systems while the legal record stays where regulators expect it.

-This is not a philosophical shift.
-It is a distribution upgrade.
-The same units, the same legal structure, the same compliance framework, the same fee structure, but now readable by any system that speaks the token standard.
-Tokenized units remain subject to the fund’s 1% annual management fee, and all transfers settle through the ATS.
+This is a distribution upgrade, not a philosophical shift.
+Same units, same legal structure, same compliance framework, same fees, but now readable by any system that speaks the token standard.
+Tokenized units would remain subject to the fund’s 1% annual management fee, and all transfers would settle through the ATS.

 AMM liquidity supplementing the order book.
-Automated market makers provide continuous liquidity for units that might otherwise sit idle between trades.
+Automated market makers could provide continuous liquidity for units that sit idle between trades.
 The CLOB handles price discovery.
 The AMM handles availability.
 Both run simultaneously.

 Composability.
-Third parties bundle standardized units into indices, baskets, or structured products.
-When every position follows the same unit standard and the same legal structure, combining them is trivial.
-A “top 20 venture” basket becomes as simple to construct as an ETF.
+Third parties could bundle standardized units into indices, baskets, or structured products.
+When every position follows the same unit standard and legal structure, a “top 20 venture” basket becomes as simple to construct as an ETF.

 The regulatory path is clearing